Vanderscycle/SvelteKit-GoFiber-Template/README.md

 # you can use no cache just like in docker --no-cache
 ```

-To confirm that it loaded correctly
+To confirm that it loaded correctly (rg being ripgrep)
 ```bash
 podman images | rg "go-fiber"
 ```